 We have blogs on everything from finding a home to closing on a home for buyers and pricing to closing for home sellers.

 Click here to read all of our blogs on buying.

 Click here to read all of our blogs on selling.

 Let our agents help you.
 Our mission is to change real estate for the better.
 Making homeownership easy, accessible, and affordable for all is our ultimate goal.
 That means cutting costs for buyers and sellers where we can and providing end-to-end service solutions and local experienced agents to make the journey smoother and more transparent.

-If you want to learn more about selling for a flat fee with a Homie agent, click here.
+If you want to learn more about selling for a low fee with a Homie agent, click here.

 If you’re in the market to buy, our local buyer’s agents can help you find the right home for your budget.
 Click here to learn more.

 *This survey was conducted online within the United States by The Harris Poll on behalf of Homie from February 16-18, 2021 among 2,073 U.S. adults ages 18 and older.
 This online survey is not based on a probability sample and therefore no estimate of theoretical sampling error can be calculated.
 Contact Homie for complete survey methodology, including weighting variables and subgroup sample sizes.